anyLogistix

 A variable parameter that you define is set for a single parameter only.
 If you need to vary several parameters during the experiment, you need to create a separate variation for each parameter.

-1. Click Add beneath the Variable parameters to open a dialog box with the scenario's parameters that you can vary.
+- In the experiment settings click Add variable parameter.
+A dialog box will open with the scenario's parameters that you can vary.

 There, we have defined two variable parameters of the inventory policy.